 The ten-year-old protagonist of the novel.
-When the reader first meets Winnie, she's deliberating about running away to escape the stifling care of her mother, father, and Granny, whom she believes pay… (read full character analysis)
+When the reader first meets Winnie, she's deliberating about running away to escape the stifling care of her mother, father, and Granny, whom she believes pay… read analysis of Winnie Foster

 Mae is a kind, "potato-shaped" woman.
-She's more than 100 years old because, 87 years before the start of the novel, she and her family unwittingly drank water from a magical brook that made them… (read full character analysis)
+She's more than 100 years old because, 87 years before the start of the novel, she and her family unwittingly drank water from a magical brook that made them… read analysis of Mae Tuck

 Angus (sometimes referred to as simply Tuck) is Mae's husband and the father of Jesse and Miles.
-He's a sad and withdrawn man, which the narrator suggests is because he's unhappy with his life… (read full character analysis)
+He's a sad and withdrawn man, which the narrator suggests is because he's unhappy with his life… read analysis of Angus Tuck

 Miles is Angus and Mae's oldest son.
 He's 22, strong, and he's worked as a carpenter and a blacksmith.
-In the years after he and his family drank the water, Miles got married and had… (read full character analysis)
+In the years after he and his family drank the water, Miles got married and had… read analysis of Miles Tuck

 The villain of the novel.
 He's never named but is described as being in constant motion and moving like a marionette.
 He travels to Treegap from the west in search of the Tucks, whom he… read analysis of The Man in the Yellow Suit

 The chief law enforcement official in Treegap.
 He's a friendly and good-natured man who takes pride in his work.
-He's not thrilled when the man in the yellow suit drags him out of bed in… (read full character analysis)
+He's not thrilled when the man in the yellow suit drags him out of bed in… read analysis of The Constable

 Winnie's grandmother.
 Though she's proper and orderly, like Winnie's mother, Granny is a bit more free-spirited and believes that the elves are responsible for the song she hears coming from the wood every once in a while.